Home

 Home → Paragraph → Line and Page Breaks → uncheck Widow/Orphan control

-Once you’re done adding the page numbers, you’ll have a print-formatted manuscript!
+Once you’ve done that, you’ll have a print-formatted manuscript.

 Remove First-Paragraph Indents